thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 - The team may provide estimates and other technical information.
 It is also nice to know how many story points are in the backlog, even if it is a gross estimation - a rough order of magnitude.
 With story points in the backlog, is also possible to see how many points there are and develop a plan from there.

-- Large bague items are split and clarified.
+- Large vague items are split and clarified.

 - The goal is to make stories "sprint ready".
 They are ready o put in the sprint without having to spend a lot of time during the sprint planning meeting adding any details.

 ### <ins>Complete the story template</ins>
-- The begining of a story template:
+- The beginning of a story template:
   - As a < some role >
   - I need < some function >
   - So that < some benefit >